camunda/camunda-docs/docs/components/modeler/cloud-modeler/model-your-first-diagram.md

 title: Model your first diagram
 ---

-After you created a BPMN diagram, you can start modeling it.
+After you've created a BPMN diagram, you can start modeling it.

 We've preconfigured a simple diagram consisting of a start event.
 To convert it to something meaningful, append a **Task** to it and afterwards append an **EndEvent**: